dominikb1888/GBAC/README.md

 ### Develop your Personal Brand

 - [ ] Build your personal online profile for professional networking
-- [ ] topics of interest and communication for your professional outreach
+- [ ] Topics of interest and communication for your professional outreach
 - [ ] Ideate on a personal branding strategy